xremap/xremap/README.md

 ```
 #### KDE-Plasma Wayland

-Xremap prints the active window to the system-logs: (Can be opened with `journalctl -f`)
+Xremap prints the active window to the console.
-However it will only start printing, once a mapping has been triggered that uses an application filter.
+However, it will only start printing, once a mapping has been triggered that uses an application filter.
 So you have to create a mapping with a filter using a dummy application name and trigger it.
 Then each time you switch to a new window xremap will print its caption, class, and name in the following style:
 `active window: caption: '<caption>', class: '<class>', name: '<name>'`
 You want to use the class for the filter.

+If you use a systemd-daemon to manage xremap, the prints will be visible in the system-logs (Can be opened with `journalctl -f`)

 #### Sway